FAQs

 2. Will all of our interactions be kept confidential?

-Absolutely.
+Yes.
 All conversations are strictly confidential.
-Only if and when we reach an agreed upon point where you’d like me to make introductions for you, our conversations will otherwise stay solely between you and I.
+Only if and when we reach an agreed upon point where you’re ready to be connected to needed solution providers, our conversations will otherwise stay solely between us.

 3. What do you charge for your service?

-See my Pricing page for a full explanation.
+See the Pricing page for a full explanation.

 4. What size advisors are you able to help?